awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

    1. Enter the initial size of your Auto Scaling group for **Desired capacity** and update the **Minimum capacity** and **Maximum capacity** limits as needed\.
 For more information, see [Set capacity limits on your Auto Scaling group](asg-capacity-limits.md)\.

    1. To automatically scale the size of the Auto Scaling group, choose **Target tracking scaling policy** and follow the directions\.
-For more information, see [Target Tracking Scaling Policies](as-scaling-target-tracking.md#policy-creating-scalingpolicies-console)\.
+For more information, see [Target tracking scaling policies for Amazon EC2 Auto Scaling](as-scaling-target-tracking.md)\.

    1. Under **Instance scale\-in protection**, choose whether to enable instance scale\-in protection\.
 For more information, see [Use instance scale\-in protection](ec2-auto-scaling-instance-protection.md)\.